FA78DWA/Reading-Data-Tutorial-R/ReadingData.md

 Using `data.table`
 ==================

 This package inherits from `data.frame` this means that all functions that accept `data.frame` will work on `data.table`.
-Also, `data.table` is much faster in data subsetting, grouping and updating, because it is written in C.
+Also, `data.table` is much faster in data sub-setting, grouping and updating, because it is written in C.

 Starting by downloading the package and load it.
 Then, create a `data table`